 As long as it wasn’t him.
-He was good with second chances for other people.
-Noah had learned the hard way to steer clear of shit like what his mother was doing with Ray.
+Noah was good with second chances for other people.
+He’d learned the hard way to steer clear of shit like what his mother was doing with Ray.

 “I’d ask you not to out me to your siblings, but since you never talk to any of them, I suppose there’s no need to be worried about that.”